Canon 1300D vs XC10

 One difference between the cameras concerns the presence of an on-board flash.
 The 1300D has one, while the XC10 does not.
 While the built-in flash of the 1300D is not very powerful, it can at times be useful as a fill-in light.

 The 1300D writes its imaging data to SDXC cards, while the XC10 uses CFast or SDXC cards.
 The XC10 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 1300D only has one slot.
+The XC10 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1300D cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1300D and Canon XC10 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.